canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 correct permissions.
 Charmed Spark tooling, i.e. the `spark-client` snap and the `spark8t` Python libraries, make sure that service account are created correctly and configured appropriately.
-The driver pod must be running with a service account that is able to create pods, services and configmaps in order to correctly spawn executors.
+The driver pod must be running with a service account that can create pods, services and configmaps in order to correctly spawn executors.
 Moreover, Charmed Spark service accounts also store Spark configuration centrally in Kubernetes as secrets, that must be readable/writable depending on their scope.
-Please refer to the explanations about the [Charmed Spark hierachical configuration](/todo) for more information.
+Please refer to the explanations about the [Charmed Spark hierarchical configuration](/t/8956) for more information.

 ### Metrics